AllenCell/benchmarking_representations/docs/USAGE.md

         └── pc_intensity_jitter.yaml <- Datamodule for PCNA point clouds with intensity and jitter
 ```

 3. Train models using cyto_dl.
 Ensure to run the training scripts from the folder where the repo was cloned (and where all the data was downloaded).
-Experiment configs for point cloud and image models are located here -
+Experiment configs for point cloud and image models are located here:

 ```
 configs